Hendi48/gdr-tools/FlasherKernel/README.md

 ## Usage

-After startup, FlasherKernel will ask you to select a drive (0/1) on the IDE bus or do a software reset on the controller (r).
+After startup, FlasherKernel will ask you to select a drive (0/1 for master/slave) on the IDE bus or do a software reset on the controller (r).
 When you select a drive, it will send a SCSI `INQUIRY` packet and attempt to identify the drive.

 If it fails, you are prompted for selection again.
 Otherwise you are dropped into a very rudimentary command shell.